elennick/retry4j/README.md

             .withRandomExponentialBackoff()
             .build();

-Backoff strategies can also be specified like so:
+Custom backoff strategies can also be specified like so:

     RetryConfig config = new RetryConfigBuilder()
             .withBackoffStrategy(new SomeCustomBackoffStrategy())
             .build();

-This config method can be used to specify custom backoff strategies.
 Custom backoff strategies can be created by implementing the **com.evanlennick.retry4j.backoff.BackoffStrategy** interface.

 ### Simple Configs